-What Are The Odds?
-The Dangers Of Handicapping Patent Litigation
+What are the Odds? -- The Dangers of Handicapping Patent Litigation 1998 by Mark T. Banner (1)

-MARK T. BANNER

 "What are the odds?"
-That's the question every businessperson wants to know at the onset of litigation.
-Patent litigation is no exception.

-Each day clients and their counsel glibly calculate odds and outcomes, and base fundamental business decisions on "likelihoods" and "probabilities."
-Patent litigation, however, has never been easy to predict.

-Nearly 20 years ago, the bar and Congress were discussing the creation of the Court of Appeals for the Federal Circuitthe court that now hears all appeals from U.S. district courts in patent cases.
+That's the question every businessperson wants to know at the onset of litigation, and patent litigation is no exception.
+Each day clients and counsel glibly calculate odds and outcomes, and base fundamental business decisions on "likelihoods" and "probabilities."
+Patent litigation has never been easy to predict.
+Nearly 20 years ago the bar and Congress was discussing creation of the Court of Appeals for the Federal Circuit -- the court that now hears all appeals from U.S. district courts in patent cases.
 The lack of consistency in dealing with patent matters among the various regional Circuit Court of Appeals was a major problem.
 Corporate America and other users of the patent system decried the lack of uniformity and predictability, with its consequent inevitable increase in costs.
 Important patent rights were being sought, commercially exploited, and then litigated without the benefit of a coherent national patent policy and uniform application of patent laws.
 Patent enforcement costs for legal fees alone "approached half a million dollars" in the 1980s, according to a history of the Federal Circuit.
 It was widely believed that to obtain a patent was to "buy a lawsuit."

 The primary charter of the new court was to unify, and thus hopefully clarify, the U.S. patent laws.
 This goal was substantially achieved in some areas of patent law.
-But, true to Murphy's Law, one solution bred new problems: claim construction has now become the unpredictable area.
+But, true to Murphy's Law, one solution bred new problems, as claim construction has become the unpredictable area.